AmanoTeam/EduuRobot/README.rst

 .. code-block::

     Este projeto está sendo reescrito para garantir mais estabilidade e velocidade para o bot.
+    Este branch só receberá correções de bugs.

     This project is being rewritten to guarantee more stability and speed to the bot.
+    This branch will only receive bug fixes.

 .. raw:: html